Approximating linear response by nonintrusive shadowing algorithms: Approximating linear response by shadowing

 \end{example*}

-When $M>1$, $X^+$ can be efficiently computed by a `little-intrusive' formulation, which requires both tangent and adjoint solvers.
-Denote the adjoint unstable subspace by $\aV^+$, then $\dim\aV^+ = \dim V^+$, and $\aV^+\perp V^-$ \cite{Ni_adjoint_shadowing}.
+When $M>1$, $X^+$ can be efficiently computed by a `little-intrusive' algorithm, which requires both tangent and adjoint solvers.
+Denote the adjoint unstable subspace by $\aV^+$, then $\dim\aV^+ = \dim V^+$, and $\aV^+\perp V^-$.
 Moreover, both the unstable tangent and adjoint subspaces can be obtained by evolving homogeneous tangent and adjoint equations \cite{Ni_adjoint_shadowing}.
 To find $X^+$, just solve the vector such that

-With $\{w_i\}_{i=1}^m$ as the basis of $V^+$, we can write $X^+$ as $X^+ =\sum_{i=1}^m c^iw^i$, then there are exactly $m$ linear equations for $m$ undetermined coefficients, $\{c_i\}_{i=1}^m$.
-The blended response algorithm also requires computing $X^+$, which was done with cost $O(M)$ \cite{abramov2007blended}; in contrast, the little-intrusive formulation requires only $O(m)$, hence it can help improving efficiency of the blended response algorithm.
+With $\{w_i\}_{i=1}^m$ as the basis of $V^+$, we can write $X^+$ as $X^+ =\sum_{i=1}^m c_iw_i$, then there are exactly $m$ linear equations for $m$ undetermined coefficients, $\{c_i\}_{i=1}^m$.
+The cost of the little-intrusive algorithm is only $O(m)$; in contrast, the blended response algorithm also requires computing $X^+$, but was done with cost $O(M)$ \cite{abramov2007blended}.